gogirlorganisation/backend/README.md

         sudo NODE_ENV=production forever start bin/www

-6. Site will be at localhost:3000
+6. Site will be at localhost:3000.
+Must use nginx and certbot to create an SSL certificate and serve site over https://domain as Google and Facebook login will not work without it.